Instructor-Led Program

 • b.
 Develop and use models to describe the movement of particles in solids, liquids, gases, and plasma states when thermal energy is added or removed.

 • c.
-Plan and carry out investigations to compare and contrast chemical (i.e., reactivity, combustibility) and physical (i.e., density, melting point, boiling point) properties of matter.
+Plan and carry out investigations to compare chemical (i.e., reactivity, combustibility) and physical (i.e., density, melting point, boiling point) properties of matter.

-The basic foundation of life is atoms, and when bonded and interacting with other atoms can display fascinating phenomena.
-What happens when we go beyond a science lab and apply those phenomena to living, breathing organisms?
-Students will learn how animals use electric, magnetic, and gravitational forces to survive, as well as how kinetic and potential energies go beyond the basics of food.
+Forces and energy are all around us and interact with the natural world in fascinating ways.
+What happens when we go beyond a science lab and apply these scientific phenomena to living, breathing organisms?
+Students will learn how animals use electric, magnetic, and gravitational forces to survive, as well as how both kinetic and potential energy are utilized by animals.

 Georgia Standards of Excellence